7 Working Distance

-An important feature of any macro lens is the distance it allows between its front element and the photographic subject at full magnification.
-This distance is called the working distance.
+An important feature of any macro lens is the distance it allows between its front lens and the photographed subject at full magnification.
+This distance is known as the working distance.
 If it is too short, your lens may not only scare away your subject, but also cast a shadow on the scene.

-The working distance dwork of a lens is determined by its minimum focus distance (MFD) dmin between sensor and subject, the camera’s flange focal distance dflange between sensor and lens mount, and the length of the lens barrel dbarrel between lens mount and lens front element, as
+The working distance of a lens dwork is determined by its minimum focus distance (MFD) between sensor and subject dmin, the flange focal distance of the camera between sensor and lens mount dflange, and the length of the lens barrel between lens mount and front lens dbarrel as

 dwork = dmin – dflange – dbarrel (W1)